georgeweigt/img/README.md

+Kix shell for Apple 2e machines

-Kix shell for Virtual ][ software
+Instructions for use with Virtual ][

 1. Start a virtual Apple 2e.

-2. Click Setup icon and put a SCSI card in Slot 7.
+2. Click the Setup icon and put a SCSI card in Slot 7.

-3. Add OmniDisk to SCSI card.
+3. Add an OmniDisk to the SCSI card.

-4. Click the Reset button.
+4. Click the Restart button.

 5. Drag folder `hd` to OmniDisk.

-6. Click Boot icon.
+6. Click the Boot icon.

 7. Press return to get to the Kix shell.